Greeting: Other greeting gestures

-Spoken greeting
+Spoken greetings

 A spoken greeting or verbal greeting is a customary or ritualised word or phrase used to introduce oneself or to greet someone.

 Greeting habits are highly culture- and situation-specific and may change within a culture depending on social status.

-As with gestures, some languages and cultures use the same word as both greeting and farewell.
-Examples of colexified greetings are "Good day" in English, "Drud" in Persian, "Sat Shri Akaal" in Punjabi, "As-salamu alaykum" in Arabic, "Aloha" in Hawaiian, "Shalom" in Hebrew, "Namaste" in Hindi, "Ayubowan" in Sri Lanka, "Sawatdi" in Thai and "Ciao" in Italian.
+Some examples of colexified greetings which can also be used as valedictions include "Good day" in English, "Drud" in Persian, "Sat Shri Akaal" in Punjabi, "As-salamu alaykum" in Arabic, "Aloha" in Hawaiian, "Shalom" in Hebrew, "Namaste" in Hindi, "Ayubowan" in Sri Lanka, "Sawatdi" in Thai and "Ciao" in Italian.

+Spoken greetings in English

 In English, some common verbal greetings are: